Blog Layout

 Introduction

-Understanding Ice and Water Shield
+Understanding Ice & Water Shield

 The science behind ice and water shield lies in its construction.
-Unlike traditional roofing felt, which is commonly used as an underlayment, ice and water shield is a self-adhesive material that adheres directly to the roof surface.
+Unlike traditional roofing felt, which is a felt type commonly used as underlayment, this product is a self-adhesive material that adheres directly to the roof surface.
 This creates a watertight bond and prevents water from infiltrating the roof decking.
-The rubberized nature of ice and water shield makes it not only water-resistant but also highly pliable, allowing it to conform to the contours of the roof deck.
-This flexibility ensures that the material remains effective even in extreme weather conditions.
-By creating a barrier between the roof surface and potential sources of water damage, such as ice dams or heavy rain, ice and water shield provides added protection and peace of mind against tar and other damaging elements, making it a crucial component for protecting premium roof systems like slate and cedar shake.
+The rubberized nature of ice and water shield makes it not only water-resistant but also highly pliable, allowing it to conform to the contours of the roof decking.
+This flexibility ensures that the material remains effective even in extreme weather conditions, where the commonly used felt may fail.
+By creating a barrier between the surface of a roof and potential water related damage, such as ice dams or heavy rain, the ice and water shield provides added protection.
+The additional peace of mind against tar and other damaging elements makes this product a crucial component to protect premium roof systems like slate and cedar shake, making it a better option than felt would be in many cases.

 • Self-adhesive backing ensures a watertight bond, creating a barrier to prevent water from seeping into the roof deck.

-• Provides added protection against ice dams and heavy rain, common causes of water damage in roof valleys.
+• Provides added protection against ice dams and heavy rain, common causes of water related damage in roof valleys.

 Exploring Metal Valleys

-Types of Metal Valleys: Open vs. Closed
+Metal Valley Types: Open vs. Closed

 When considering metal valleys for your roof, it's important to understand the two main types: open valley and closed valley.
 An open valley is the most common type of metal valley and is made with shingles or tiles but not a metal sheet.
-It allows water to pass through the gap between the two sides of the valley.
+An open valley allows water to pass through the gap between the two sides of the valley.
 On the other hand, a closed valley uses a metal sheet as the valley flashing, which prevents water from passing through.
 The choice between open and closed valley depends on factors such as aesthetics and the specific requirements of your roofing project.

 Advantages of Installing Metal Valleys on Your Roof